anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 <h3>Issues/To Be Implemented</h3>

 There's some flickering and ghosting effects in the LED panel that are yet to be fixed.
-I'm planning to interface a speaker set using I2S or DAC so that the audio can play while the spectrum analyzer is running.
+I'm planning to interface a speaker set using I2S or DAC so that the audio can play while the spectrum analyzer is running (For the demo video above, I edited the audio into the video)
-Also planning to read audio directly from an ADC interface.
+I'm also planning to read audio directly from an ADC interface.

 <h3>Downloads</h3>